Contribution margin ratio: what it is, formula, examples

-Learn how the contribution margin ratio helps you price, control costs, and boost profit.
+Learn how contribution margin ratio helps you price smarter, control costs, and grow your small business.

 Written by Kari Brummond—Content Writer, Accountant, IRS Enrolled Agent.
 Read Kari's full bio